Angel investors typically have many questions about participating vs non-participating liquidation preferences.

 What is Liquidation Preference?

+In order to understand participating vs non-participating liquidation preferred stock, let’s understand liquidation preference first.
 Liquidation preference is a contractual agreement between investors and companies that determines the order in which investors are paid out in the event of a liquidation or sale of the company.
 It can be used to protect investor interests, as well as provide additional capital for growth.

 Liquidation preference gives investors priority over other shareholders when it comes to receiving proceeds from an exit event such as an acquisition or IPO.
 This means that if there are not enough funds available to pay all shareholders, then the liquidation preference will determine who gets paid first and how much they receive.